The Best Dog Frisbee In Australia - The Overview

 The Kong Classic Flyer Large being tested by our independent expert team.

-What this means is that it will be a bit difficult to throw the Flyer very far - but it’s doable once you get used to it.
-However, dogs tend to love carrying the floppy disc and waving around with it.
+What this means is that it will be a bit difficult to throw the Flyer very far - but I found it’s doable once I got used to it.
+However, the dogs on our research team tended to love carrying the floppy disc and waving it around.
 As a plus, the rubber gives this disc a bit of a bouncing ability, so it will bounce off the ground a little bit, making the game even more fun for your pooch.

-Soft frisbees might be fun and all, but they’ll never fly as far away and as smoothly as a hard frisbee.
+Soft frisbees, like our number two and number seven options, might be fun and all, but they’ll never fly as far away and as smoothly as a hard frisbee.
 Plus, some dogs simply prefer hard flyers.
 If that’s the case with your pooch, then Aussie Dog has a product for you.

 This brand is all about providing safe and long-lasting dog equipment.
 In fact, they came up with the idea of making this dog frisbee after their own pooch ended up cutting their mouth while playing with what they thought was a dog-friendly flyer.